Pachyrhizus erosus

 Flowers, either blue or white, and pods similar to peas, are produced on fully developed plants.
-Several species of jicama occur, but the one found in many markets is P. erosus.
-The two cultivated forms of P. erosus are jicama de agua and jicama de leche, both named for the consistency of their juice.
+Several species of Pachyrhizus are known as jícama, but the one found in many markets is P. erosus.
+The two cultivated forms of P. erosus are jícama de agua and jícama de leche, both named for the consistency of their juice.
 The leche form has an elongated root and milky juice, while the agua form has a top-shaped to oblate root and a more watery, translucent juice and is the preferred form for the market.

 Description

 The jícama vine can reach a height of 4–5 m given suitable support.
 Its root can attain lengths up to 2 m and weigh up to 20 kg.
 The heaviest jícama root ever recorded weighed 23 kg and was found in 2010 in the Philippines.

-Jicama is frost-tender and requires nine months without frost for a good harvest of large tubers or to grow it commercially.
+Jícama is frost-tender and requires nine months without frost for a good harvest of large tubers or to grow it commercially.
 It is worth growing in cooler areas that have at least five months without frost, as it will still produce tubers, but they will be smaller.

-Warm, temperate areas with at least five months without frost can start seed 8 to 10 weeks before the last spring frost.
+Warm, temperate areas with at least five months without frost can start seed eight to ten weeks before the last spring frost.
 Bottom heat is recommended, as the seeds require warm temperatures to germinate, so the pots will need to be kept in a warm place.
-Jicama is unsuitable for areas with a short growing season unless cultured in a greenhouse.
+Jícama is unsuitable for areas with a short growing season unless cultured in a greenhouse.
 Growers in tropical areas can sow seed at any time of the year.
 Those in subtropical areas should sow seeds once the soil has warmed in the spring.

 Taxonomy

-Other names for jicama include Mexican potato, ahipa, saa got, Chinese potato, and sweet turnip.
-In Ecuador and Peru, the name jicama is used for the unrelated yacón or Peruvian ground apple, a sunflower family plant whose tubers are also used as food.
+Other names for jícama include Mexican potato, ahipa, saa got, Chinese potato, and sweet turnip.
+In Ecuador and Peru, the name jícama is used for the unrelated yacón or Peruvian ground apple, a sunflower family plant whose tubers are also used as food.

 History

-The jicama originated in Mexico and Central America.
+The jícama originated in Mexico and Central America.
 It has been found at archaeological sites in Peru dating to 3000 BC.
-In the 17th century, the jicama was introduced to Asia by the Spanish.
+In the 17th century, the jícama was introduced to Asia by the Spanish.